 White noise and sleepy sounds

 Few things ruin sleep quite like noise.
 Whether it’s a neighbor blasting music as they drive past or crows cawing for whatever reasons crows caw in the morning, random noises intruding on your sleep can cost you precious hours of rest.
 Many people use white noise machines, which produce a consistent noise across all hearable frequencies.
 This constant sound is not only easy to tune out after a while but masks other noises.
-A white noise machine, such as the , can help you drown out annoying sounds and secure a better night’s sleep.
+A white noise machine, such as this one from Adaptive Sound Technologies, can help you drown out annoying sounds and secure a better night’s sleep.

 Keeping the temperature just right